 On the other side of the coin, less active traders who simply want to work off preset recommendations can find a lot to like about eOption’s automated trading service.
 While active investors are usually hands-on, picking a trusted set of experts and automatically following their suggestions is a more directed way to casually invest that might make sense to some.

 Just2Trade offers a similar mission statement when it comes to online trading — you save on commissions and fees, but you don’t get the infrastructure of great research and trading tools.
 If this is the direction you want to take with your trading career, they’re a similar service.

-Meanwhile, if you’d like to invest more in robust trading tools and extensive market research, as well as education tools to get you through your trading experience, TradeKing or Betterment offer much better platforms for just a little more money per trade.
+Meanwhile, if you’d like to invest more in robust trading tools and extensive market research, as well as education tools to get you through your trading experience, some user reviews show that TradeKing and Betterment may come with more functionalities but with slightly higher fees.